KDE/digikam-doc/post_processing/html_gallery.rst

 Final Words
 ~~~~~~~~~~~

-This is the end of this chapter, now is the time for you to get creative and add new themes.
+This is the end of this chapter, so now is the time for you to get creative and start adding new themes.

-When you are done, do not hesitate to propose your work for an official integration in digiKam, to see your new theme included in the official list.
+When you are done, do not hesitate to submit your work for official integration in digiKam.
+Think of how proud you will be to see your new theme included in the official list.
 See the `Contribute page <https://www.digikam.org/contribute/>`_ from the digiKam project web-site for details.